-How does Watchlist calculate the Working Group's 'adoption time'?
+How does Watchlist calculate the Working Group's "adoption time"?

 - At the time of its establishment, the Working Group agreed to hold formal sessions at least every two months, to review a situation at each session and to adopt the conclusions in the subsequent session (S/2006/275).
-This indicates that the Working Group's original intention was to adopt conclusions within a two-month time-frame.
-The dotted line in each table therefore indicates the target adoption time of two months. - Watchlist computes 'adoption time' as the time that passed between:
+This indicates that the Working Group's original intention was to adopt conclusions within a two-month time frame.
+The dotted line in each table therefore indicates the target adoption time of two months. - Watchlist computes "adoption time" as the time that passed between:

-a) the publication date of the Secretary-General's Report on the situation of Children and Armed Conflict in a given country and b) the publication date of the Working Group's respective conclusions.
+a) the publication date of the Secretary-General's report on the situation of children and armed conflict in a given country, and b) the publication date of the Working Group's respective conclusions.

-Watchlist calculates adoption time in months (including weekends and holidays), rather than five-day work weeks.
+Watchlist calculates "adoption time" in months (including weekends and holidays), rather than five-day work weeks.

-The average adoption time on country-specific conclusions has doubled, from 3.4 months in 2006 to 6.6 months in 2013 (see figure 6).
+The average adoption time on country-specific conclusions has increased from 3.4 months in 2006 to five months in 2014 (see figure 6).
 This increase has been mostly steady, save for a significant decrease in 2011, the first year of the German Chairpersonship, to 3.9 months, followed by a historic increase in 2012, the second year of the German Chairpersonship, to 12.9 months.
+In 2014, Luxembourg was able to bring the adoption time back down to an average of five months.
 In all years, the average adoption time has remained well above the target time of two months.

-When conclusions are so delayed, the Working Group's requests become outdated, thereby limiting the impact they can have on the ground.
+When conclusions are so delayed, the Working Group's requests become outdated, thereby limiting their impact on the ground.
 In addition, the delays risk sending a signal to the perpetrators that the Security Council is not serious about addressing impunity for child rights violations or about ensuring that conclusions are effectively implemented.

-Delays also cause considerable backlogs in the Working Group which generally considers only one situation at a time before moving to the next.
-To avoid a long list of pending reports, the Secretary-General has reportedly postponed submitting reports which are ready for the Working Group.
+Delays also cause considerable backlogs in the Working Group which, in the past, has considered only one situation at a time before moving to the next.
+To avoid a long list of pending reports, the Secretary-General has apparently postponed submitting reports which were ready for the Working Group.
 As a result, the number of reports submitted to the Working Group each year has decreased substantially even as the number of countries and/or regions subject to such reports has increased.